ryanhefner/file-counter/README.md

 # file-counter
-Recursively counts the number of files within a directory, and all of its subdirectories.
+Recursively count the number of files within a directory, and all of its subdirectories.
 Apply filters to exclude files or directories from the total.

 ## Install